Tyler Dannaway Foundation

 Join us on Facebook to see what's currently available.

-Safety Before Swim is a wonderful organization in the Little Rock area that has swim coaches who are trained to work with special needs children.
+Safety Before Skill is an organization in the Little Rock area that has swim coaches who are trained to work with special needs children.

-If you have a special needs child who doesn't know how to swim, Apply Now for scholarships for their Spring 2020 classes.
+If you have a special needs child who doesn't know how to swim, Apply Now for scholarships for their Fall 2022 classes.

 The ultimate goal of the Tyler Dannaway Foundation is Tyler's House - a sensory gym and store for special needs children.
 Sensory gyms help with developmental improvements largely because they're fun and are designed specifically for kids with sensory processing disorders, meaning these children can play without stress.
 The risk-free activities in a sensory gym foster calmness.
 Learning becomes enjoyable, not taxing.
 While parents and therapists aim for developmental improvements, the child just sees fun.